asia272/weather-app/README.md

 - Switch between **Celsius/Fahrenheit**, **km/h–mph**, and **mm–inches** using the dropdown.
 - Navigate search suggestions using keyboard controls (↑ ↓ Enter Escape).
 - Search suggestions are **normalized** → extra spaces inside city names are automatically cleaned (e.g. "k   ara  chi" → "Karachi").
 - Input field auto-clears after submitting a city name (so users don’t have to delete manually).
+- Voice search → start/stop voice input with microphone button, including tooltips and permission handling.
 - Suggestions automatically close when clicking outside the input box.
+- Theme switching → users can toggle between dark and light themes with smooth transitions.
+- Custom tooltip support → tooltips for interactive elements like theme toggle and voice search.
+- Theme-based icons → search, microphone, dropdown, and checkmark icons change according to the current theme.

 - Experience a fully **responsive layout** across devices.
 - See **hover and focus states** for all interactive elements.